grame-cncm/faustdoc/src/tutorials/summation.md

 ```
 <!-- /faust-run -->

-The screen shot of the Faust IDE below shows the RMS values of testsource according to the 4 methods: *Sliding Sum*, *Fix-Point Sliding Sum*, *Block Sum*, and *Overlapping Block Sum*.
+The screenshot of the Faust IDE below shows the RMS values of testsource according to the four methods: *Sliding Sum*, *Fixed-Point Sliding Sum*, *Block Sum*, and *Overlapping Block Sum*.

 <img src="img/curves.png" width="100%" class="mx-auto d-block">